topminipie/awesome-xiaomi-bootloader-unlock/README.md

 A PoC that exploits a vulnerability to bypass the Xiaomi HyperOS community restrictions of BootLoader unlocked account bindings.

-Only unlocks the bootloader (Does not unlock the bootloader), then you need to use the tools described above.
+Only bypasses HyperOS bootloader restrictions (Does not unlock the bootloader), then you need to use the tools described above.

 - Open Source ✅
 - Run on linux ✅